-Through our investigation into penny auctions, CHOICE has discovered that even if you spend a lot of money on your bids, there's a good chance you'll still end up losing.
+Through our investigation into penny and one cent auctions, CHOICE has discovered that even if you spend a lot of money on your bids, there's a good chance you'll still end up losing.

 In this article you'll find information about:

-It’s practically a steal, so what’s the catch?
-People can end up paying hundreds of dollars for bids without actually winning a thing.
+- Consumers lured by the promise of a bargain can end up paying hundreds of dollars for bids without actually winning a thing.

-There are many penny auction sites out there, but they generally all work the same way.
+There are many one cent auction sites out there, but they generally work the same way.

-In practice, auctions for popular items like iPads can go on for days, creeping up cent by cent.
+In practice, auctions for popular items like iPads can go on for days, weeks or even months, creeping up cent by cent.
 And with each cent, someone is losing money – in essence the super cheap deal at the end is subsidised by those who don’t win the item after all.
 So that $34 iPad?
 We estimate that was up to a $1734 boon for the auction operator.

-So you may think you’re just bidding against other Australians, but people around the world have their eye on that Nintendo DS too.
+So you may think you’re just bidding against other Australians, but people around the world have their eye on that iPad too.